abahernest/weather_monster/readme.md

 ```bash
 npm run test
 ```
-PS: Due to slight errors with sequelize-cli and dotenv node modules not working together perfectly (Sequelize is unable to see the environment file
+PS: Due to slight errors with sequelize-cli and dotenv node modules not working together perfectly (Sequelize is unable to see the environment file), Some tests might fail

 ## Postman Documentation